 Temporary and Permanent Residency

 If you have temporary residency, your spouse also gets it.
-Whereas, if you have permanent residency, your spouse will get two years of temporary residency.
+Whereas, if you have permanent residency, your spouse will get two years of temporary residency, if they are financially dependent on you.
 They can then apply for permanent residency after this.

 The duration of the family union residency procedure varies depending on the city.